ubercomrade/esdeg/README.md

 options:
   -h, --help            show this help message and exit -v VISUALIZATION, --visualization VISUALIZATION
-                        Path to write interactive picture in HTML format (path/to/pic.html). if '--v' is given, then ESDEG creates picutre.
+                        Path to write interactive picture in HTML format (path/to/pic.html). if '-v' is given, then ESDEG creates picutre.
+By default it isn't used -x XLSX, --xlsx XLSX  Path to write table with results in XLSX format (path/to/table.xlsx).
+XLSX table contains logo of motifs. if
+                        '-x' is given, then ESDEG creates XSLX table.
+By default it isn't used -R REPORT, --report REPORT
+                        Path to write interactive table with results in HTML format (path/to/report.html).
+HTML report contains logo of motifs. if '-r' is given, then ESDEG creates HTML report.
 By default it isn't used -p PARAMETER, --parameter PARAMETER
-                        Parameter estimated in test (enrichment or fraction), default= enrichment
-  -c CONTENT, --content CONTENT
+                        Parameter estimated in test (enrichment or fraction), default= enrichment -c CONTENT, --content CONTENT
                         The maximal GC content difference between promoters of foreground and background in Monte Carlo algorithm.
                         Range of possible threshold [0.01 ..
 1.0].
-If
-                        threshold is equal to 1.0 then GC content is not taken into account.
+If threshold is equal to 1.0 then GC content is not taken into account.
 In this case (thr = 1.0) algorithm works faster.
 Default= 0.3.
 ````

 #### Required arguments description